Mocab/Optimized-configs/1.19/README.md

 **Prerequisites:**
 + An already set up Purpur server

+These configs should work in any server using [Paper](https://papermc.io) or any of its forks ([Purpur](https://purpurmc.org), Pufferfish, etc), but you may need to remove some of the config files.
+For example Paper does not need `purpur.yml` or `pufferfish.yml`.

 **Instalation:**

 Simply download the configuration files included above (except `paper-global.yml` and `paper-world-defaults.yml`) and upload them to your server's root/container.
-As for `paper-global.yml` and `paper-world-defaults.yml` you must upload them to your "config" folder.
+As for `paper-global.yml` and `paper-world-defaults.yml` you must upload them to the "config" folder.

-Alternatively, you can copy the file's contents then paste them into your server's configuration files.
+Alternatively, you can copy the file's contents then paste them into your server's configuration file.

 ## Changes:
 These configs slightly change certain aspects of the game, however these are usually insignificant or are not noticeable.
 They may still break plugins and/or farms (unlikely), so we recommend that you go through the changes made below and make any changes needed: